gouthambs/Flask-Blogging/docs/index.rst

 keys that are currently supported include:

 =========================== ===================================================
-BLOGGING_SITENAME           The name of the blog to be used as the brand name
+BLOGGING_SITENAME           The name of the blog to be used as the brand name.
-                            (default "Flask-Blogging")
+                            This is also used in the feed heading.
-BLOGGING_SITEURL            The url of the site.
+                            (default "Flask-Blogging" or "") BLOGGING_SITEURL            The url of the site.
 BLOGGING_RENDER_TEXT        Boolean value to specify if the raw text should be
                             rendered or not. (default ``True``)